 I’m so excited to introduce the first of a few recipes that I’ll be working on with Red Star Yeast over the next few months.
 I’ve used Red Star for as long as I can remember, always having the little packets of ever-reliable yeast in my cupboard and finding that their brand is the one I can rely on, rather than cross my fingers that it works.
 I knew my first recipe had to be nutella filled doughnuts and they actually turned out to be way easier than I thought they would be!
 This recipe involves more hands off time for rising and then letting the doughnuts rest, more than anything and the actual making of the dough and frying isn’t hard at all.
 Also, don’t fear the frying part of this recipe, it’s quick and painless and as long as you don’t get the oil too hot, it can be a breeze!

 - In a large bowl, whisk together the 1/4 cup cane sugar, all purpose flour, salt, and baking powder.
 Add in the yeast mixture and stir until dough starts to come together.
-Add in the 1/4 cup water and melted Earth Balance and stir until combined.
+Add in the 1/4 cup water and olive oil and stir until combined.

 - Turn the dough out onto a well floured surface and knead until smooth, for about 5-6 minutes.
 If dough becomes sticky while kneading, continue adding flour to allow kneading to continue.
 Transfer dough to a well oiled bowl and allow to rise for 2 hours, until the size of the dough has doubled.
 After the first rise, shape the dough into 2 inch round balls, flattening as you lay them out onto a greased cookie sheet.
 Allow to rise for 15 more minutes.